codingburgas/sprint-math-games-9th-grade-novacode/README.md

 ```
 ### Executing program

-* Type .\main.exe in your cmd to open the game!
+* Open NovaCode.slnx with visual stuio to run the game.

 ## Technologies Used